Get to Know Explore Widgets: Authors Tab

 Top Languages

-Lastly, Meltwater will show you the top languages of the authors tweeting about the topic found in your search terms.
-We generate the language breakdown by determining the predominant language used by the author across their tweets.
+Lastly, Meltwater will show you the top languages of the authors posting about the topic found in your search terms.
+We generate the language breakdown by determining the predominant language used by the author across their posts.

 💡 Tip